 Irish pianist John O’Conor has been gathering wonderful reviews for his masterly playing for over forty years.
 Having studied in his native Dublin, in Vienna with Dieter Weber and being tutored by the legendary Wilhelm Kempff, his unanimous 1st Prize at the International Beethoven Piano Competition in Vienna in 1973 opened the door to a career that has brought him all around the world.

 His recordings of the complete Beethoven Piano Sonatas led CD Review to say that he “by now should be recognized as the world’s premier Beethoven interpreter” and his recent recordings of the complete Beethoven Piano Concertos with the London Symphony Orchestra and Andreas Delfs have also been greeted with acclaim.
-In the past year, he has released two new CDs on the Steinway label, one of Beethoven’s Diabelli Variations and the other of five Haydn Sonatas.
-A Steinway Artist, he is Chair of the Piano Division at Shenandoah University in Virginia, Professor of Piano at the Glenn Gould School (The Royal Conservatory of Music) in Toronto, International Visiting Artist at the Royal Irish Academy of Music, and Visiting Professor at Showa University in Japan.
+In the past year, he has released new CDs on the Steinway label, one of Beethoven’s Diabelli Variations and the two of Haydn Sonatas.
+A Steinway Artist, he is Chair of the Piano Division at Shenandoah University in Virginia, Professor of Piano at the Glenn Gould School (The Royal Conservatory of Music) in Toronto, International Visiting Artist at the Conservatoire of Music at the Technological University in Dublin, and Visiting Professor at Showa University in Japan.

 For his service to music, he has been decorated Officier de l’Ordre des Arts et des Lettres by the French Government, awarded the Ehrenkreuz für Wissenschaft und Kunst by the Austrian Government, the Order of the Rising Sun by the Emperor of Japan, and has received many other awards.